wantbook-book/SAE-Reasoning/README.md

 This code is the official implementation of [Interpreting Reasoning Features in Large Language Models via Sparse Autoencoders](https://arxiv.org/abs/2503.18878).

 Right now we continue our experiments with different *reasoning* sets and hyperparameters to improve our results.
+We will release top feature indices and corresponding dashboards soon.
 Stay tuned!

 ## Preliminaries